Autumn Budget 2024

 Priority tax commitments

-Labour’s manifesto, followed by the publication on 29 July of further detail on a number of the priority tax commitments included in the manifesto, provides some answers.
 As a recap, the Government has already set out that they intend to include the following “revenue-raising” tax measures in the Budget, along with further detail on their policy design given each has been consulted on to varying degrees over the summer.

-• A continuation of the prior Government’s policy to replace the non-domicile regime with a new residence-based regime from 6 April 2025, albeit with a number of changes expected to the policy design.
+• A continuation of the prior Government’s policy to replace the non-domicile regime with a new residence-based regime from 6 April 2025, albeit with a number of changes expected to the policy design

-• Changes to the taxation of carried interest, relevant to the Private Equity industry.
+• Changes to the taxation of carried interest, relevant to the Private Equity industry

-• An extension to the Energy Profits Levy.
+• An extension to the Energy Profits Levy

 Labour’s pledges not to raise taxes

-Then there are those areas where we are not expecting changes.
-Labour’s manifesto pledged not to raise the basic, higher or additional rates of income tax, national insurance, VAT and the headline rate of corporation tax.
-While not legally binding, these pledges have been regularly repeated, even since the announcement of the £22bn “black hole”.
-It’s therefore looking unlikely that the Government would backtrack and increase rates in any of these areas.
+While not legally binding, these pledges have been regularly repeated, even since the initial announcement of the £22 billion “black hole” in the public finances.
+It therefore looks unlikely that the Government would backtrack and increase rates in any of these areas.

 A business tax roadmap

-This is expected to include the manifesto pledges to cap the headline rate of corporation tax at 25% for the duration of Parliament and that full expensing and the Annual Investment Allowance will be maintained.
+It is expected to include the manifesto pledges to cap the headline rate of corporation tax at 25% for the duration of Parliament and that full expensing and the annual investment allowance will be maintained.
+At last week’s Investment Summit Reeves also confirmed that the current rates for research and development tax incentives would be maintained.

 Beyond that, there remains less clarity on what else could be included in the roadmap.

-Whatever the approach, as history – the Brexit referendum and COVID pandemic - has taught us with past roadmaps, there will be a delicate balancing act to be struck between providing sufficient detail to provide businesses with the confidence to invest versus providing sufficient flexibility to respond to external shocks and changing economic conditions.
+Whatever the approach, as history – the Brexit referendum and COVID pandemic – has taught us with past roadmaps, there will be a delicate balancing act between providing sufficient detail to give businesses the confidence to invest versus providing sufficient flexibility to respond to external shocks and changing economic conditions.

 The unknowns

-How, and the extent to which, the Government plans to reform UK taxes, or even introduce new ones, to raise additional revenue can only be speculated on.
-With the prime minister’s comments that “those with the broadest shoulders should bear the heavier burden” and the pledges limiting the options to increase the big revenue-raising taxes, attention is turning to how those taxes for which no such pledges have been made, such as inheritance tax and CGT, could be reformed to increase revenue.
+With the Prime Minister’s comments that “those with the broadest shoulders should bear the heavier burden” and the pledges limiting the options to increase the big revenue-raising taxes, attention is turning to how those taxes for which no such pledges have been made, such as inheritance tax and capital gains tax, could be reformed to increase revenue.
+Our subject matter specialists explore what reform could look like in a series of insights in our Autumn Budget hub.